TingzhouJia/TingzhouJia/README.md

 ### Hi there, :sparkles:
-I focus on frontend development and nodejs
+I focus on frontend engineering development and nodejs
 - :hammer: I'm working on [Rong UI](https://github.com/TingzhouJia/Rong)
 - 🌱 I’m currently learning Java and Go
 - 🤔 I’m looking for help with DevsOp